morber11/EzBeezyArchiver/README.md

 ## Building

-To build the project, execute the `build.ps1` script with a parameter of either `firefox` or `chrome`.
+To build the project, execute the `build.ps1` script.
+Builds all by default

+To build for a specific version, add the parameter `firefox` or `chrome`.

-This will create a new folder in the directory called `out` which contains the relevant files depending on whether you selected `firefox` or `chrome`.
+This will create a new folder in the directory called `out` which contains the relevant files

 It will also contain a .zip archive of all the relevant files.

+For development, add the flag `-d` or `-dev` which will append the app name in the manifest with `[DEV]` to distuinguish it from preinstalled versions

 ## Manual Installation